Recent Posts

 9 am PT, 10 am MT, 11 am CT, 12 pm ET

-After you click Submit, you will receive a pop-up acknowledgment (see below) of your registration; you will receive the encrypted Zoom link on October 24 after registration closes at 6 pm Pacific Time.
+After you click Submit, you will receive a pop-up acknowledgment of your registration.
+On June 11, after registration closes at 6 pm Pacific Time, you will receive the encrypted Zoom link.

 67